Buddy film: 1960s to 1970s: Responses to feminism and society

 Throughout the 1960s and the 1970s, the feminist movement and "a widespread questioning" of social institutions influenced buddy films.
 The films explored male friendships more dramatically and encouraged individualism—particularly to be free from women and society.
 Critics such as Molly Haskell and Robin Wood saw the decades' films as "a backlash from the feminist movement."
 Philippa Gates wrote: "To punish women for their desire for equality, the buddy film pushes them out of the center of the narrative ...
 By making both protagonists men, the central issue of the film becomes the growth and development of their friendship.
 Women as potential love interests are thus eliminated from the narrative space."
 The buddy films of these decades were also hybridized with road movies.
 The decades' buddy films included Butch Cassidy and the Sundance Kid (1969), Easy Rider (1969), Midnight Cowboy (1969), Thunderbolt and Lightfoot (1974), and Dog Day Afternoon (1975).
 The Los Angeles Times said films like Scarecrow (1973) and All the President's Men (1976) reflected the "paranoia and alienation" felt in the era.
 Beyond Hollywood, a notable buddy road movie of that era was the Bollywood "Curry Western" film Sholay (1975), which was the highest-grossing Indian film of all time.
+In Europe, the Italian duo of Terence Hill and Bud Spencer made a highly successful series of buddy comedy action films from the late 1960s to the 1980s.

 Biracial buddy films emerged in the 1970s and 1980s; Richard Pryor and Gene Wilder initiated the movement with Silver Streak (1976) and Stir Crazy (1980).
 Eddie Murphy was a key actor in biracial buddy films, starring in 48 Hours (1982) with Nick Nolte and in Trading Places (1983) with Dan Aykroyd.
 Throughout the 1980s, the individual roles in biracial buddy films are reversed.
 The "racial other... is too civilized" while the white man "is equipped for survival in... the urban landscape".

 1980s: Action films and biracial pairings

 The 1980s was a popular decade for action films, and the genre that "blended masculinity, heroism, and patriotism into an idealized image" was hybridized with buddy films.
 Following the Civil Rights Movement, black advancement was also reflected in more common biracial pairings.
 In this decade, the buddy cop film took the place of the buddy road movie.
 Action films with biracial pairings include the 1982 film 48 Hours starring Eddie Murphy and Nick Nolte and the 1987 film Lethal Weapon starring Mel Gibson and Danny Glover.
-Another combination of the action film and the buddy film in the 1980s and another biracial reversal was the 1988 film Die Hard in which Bruce Willis's heroic character John McClane is supported by the black cop Al (played by Reginald VelJohnson).
+Another combination of the action film and the buddy film in the 1980s and another biracial reversal was the 1988 film Die Hard in which Bruce Willis's heroic character John McClane is supported by the black cop Al (played by Reginald VelJohnson) and the sequel Die Hard With a Vengeance in which Willis partners with Samuel L. Jackson.